 The Contractor shall take all steps necessary to find, protect and safeguard any drains, pipes, cables and similar services encountered, already installed or to be installed, for the duration of the contract in order to keep them in good working condition.
 Shall the services become damaged during the course of the works, then the Contractor shall be responsible for liaising with the responsible utility companies or organizations and arranging for the repair of that service and bear all costs associated with the repair of the service.

-Information as given in the contract in relation to the present condition and character of the existing structures, roadways, embankments and the like and in relation to the dimensions of various parts of the existing structures, the position, extent and particulars of drains, pipes, cables and the like, is given without guarantee of accuracy and neither the Employer nor the shall be liable for any discrepancy therein.
+Information as given in the contract in relation to the present condition and character of the existing structures, roadways, embankments and the like and in relation to the dimensions of various parts of the existing structures, the position, extent and particulars of drains, pipes, cables and the like, is given without guarantee of accuracy and neither the Employer nor the Project Managershall be liable for any discrepancy therein.

 The absence of such information shall not relieve the Contractor of this liability for the cost of any repair work necessitated by damage caused by him to such mains and services in the course of his work and for the cost of all losses arising from their disruption.

 The Contractor shall obtain all available information, assistance, full permission and approval of all relevant utility companies or organizations regarding the positions and/or relocation of mains and services, serving notices of intent to start work as shall be necessary in accordance with all the local laws and regulations.
-He shall make this information available to theas soon as he obtains it.
-He shall agree with the any trial excavations, which shall be necessary to confirm or establish these locations.
+He shall make this information available to the Project Manageras soon as he obtains it.
+He shall agree with the Project Manager any trial excavations, which shall be necessary to confirm or establish these locations.
 All costs for executing trial holes shall be deemed to be included in the Contractor's quotation for the earthworks.
 All relocating works shall be carried out two weeks in advance of execution of the relevant work.

-Any temporary or permanent diversion and/or relocation of mains and services shall only be permitted after agreement with the appropriate utility companies or organizations and the approval of the .
+Any temporary or permanent diversion and/or relocation of mains and services shall only be permitted after agreement with the appropriate utility companies or organizations and the approval of the Project Manager.

-Where a service, or obstruction shall be encountered along the route of a pipeline or in other excavation works which prevents the Contractor from carrying out his work, the Contractor shall inform the immediately of its presence and shall submit details, including the type of service, or obstruction, its dimensions, depth below ground level and his proposed method of overcoming the obstruction or service.
-Unless already detailed in the contract documents, the shall then advise on the action to be taken.
+Where a service, or obstruction shall be encountered along the route of a pipeline or in other excavation works which prevents the Contractor from carrying out his work, the Contractor shall inform the Project Manager immediately of its presence and shall submit details, including the type of service, or obstruction, its dimensions, depth below ground level and his proposed method of overcoming the obstruction or service.
+Unless already detailed in the contract documents, the Project Manager shall then advise on the action to be taken.

 The Contractor shall arrange for the refilling and reinstatement of trial holes to be carried out immediately the required information is obtained.
-The reinstatement of the surfaces of trial holes shall be carried out to the approval of the .
+The reinstatement of the surfaces of trial holes shall be carried out to the approval of the Project Manager.

 Intersections with roads, highways and railroads